|Location:||Phillipstown, Dunleer, Co Louth|

 In this catchment the influence of past glacial movement is apparent with its undulating landscape dissected by ditches and streams and many different deep soil types derived from glacial drift underlain by greywacke, mudstone and limestone geology.
 The dominant soils in this catchment are typical and stagnic luvisols.
 In the better drained areas on the head slopes well drained luvisols belonging to the Dunboyne soil series dominate, however, these are often interspersed by smaller areas of brown earths.
 On the hill slope and foot slope areas, stagnic luvisols belonging to the Fethard soil series, are more prevalent.

-Winter wheat and potatoes are the main tillage enterprise in the catchment while the grassland is mainly used for dairying and beef production.
-It is representative of much of the heavier land used for tillage in the north-east of Ireland.
-70% of the catchment is poorly drained and as a result phosphorus is the main nutrient at risk of loss from this site through overland flow.
+These soils exhibit impeded subsoil drainage.
+In many of these soils, artificial drainage has improved water flow making them suitable for both grass and crop production.
+Pockets of gleyic brown alluvial soils adjoin the stream in the valley, 70% of the catchment is classified as poorly drained and so phosphorus is considered the main nutrient at risk of loss from this site through overland flow.
 There is a much smaller risk of nitrogen loss through leaching on the more freely drained soils mainly in the east of the catchment.